nus-cs2113-AY2324S1/ip/README.md

 Command `event [TASK_DESCRIPTION] /from [DATE_FROM] /to [DATE_TO]`<br />
 Example: `event Music Concert /from August 16 /to August 18`<br />
-This command creates an "event" task with everything between the words `event` and `/from` consisting of the task description,<br />
-everything between the words `/from` and `/to` consisting of the starting date of the event, and everything following the word<br />
+This command creates an "event" task with everything between the words `event` and `/from` consisting of the task description, everything between the words `/from` and `/to` consisting of the starting date of the event, and everything following the word
 `/to` consisting of the end date of the event.

 ### Marking Tasks